 Position of the types in the phylogenetic tree

 Type specimens are very important because the names of the taxa – species or subspecies – are based on them (That’s why they are deposited in museums when a new species or subspecies is described).
-If the type is wrong, then the associated name becomes invalid (generally becomes a synonym).
+If the type is wrong, then the associated name becomes invalid (In many cases, it becomes a synonym of an earlier name as we can see below).

 All type specimens genetically analysed in this study matched their correct taxon and population except one: inornata.
 This subspecies was described in 1909 based on birds (= type specimens) collected in Tunisia, so they were assumed to be from the local birds.
 This study, however, showed that one of the types (called “lectotype”) is not a local North African bird but a migrant Moltoni’s Warbler (In figure below the lectotype of inornata, highlighted in pink, is embedded within clade 2).